Probiotics in children: Diarrhea

 As many prevention methods for diarrhea have adverse effects (e.g. intestinal intussusception in the usage of rotavirus vaccine), scientists are now turning to probiotics in hope of using it as a supplement to treat acute diarrhea.
-In a review that covered 34 masked, randomized, placebo-controlled trials related to diarrhea and probiotics, it was concluded that there was an overall reduction of 52% in antibiotic associated diarrhea, an 8% reduction in traveller’s diarrhea, and a 34% reduction in other types of acute diarrhea.
+In a review that covered 34 masked, randomized, placebo-controlled trials related to diarrhea and probiotics, it was concluded that there was an overall reduction of 52% in antibiotic associated diarrhea, an 8% reduction in traveller's diarrhea, and a 34% reduction in other types of acute diarrhea.
 These numbers reflect a protective effect against diarrhea in subjects including both adults and children.
 In terms of children (age < 18 years), seven out of the 12 trials conducted in a health care setting showed a reduction in acute diarrhea of 57%.
 There was no significant difference in the protective effect of strains, namely Saccharomyces boulardii, Lactobacillus rhamnosus GG, Lactobacillus acidophilus, and Lactobacillus bulgaricus.

 Probiotics were found to be effective in treating acute, infectious diarrhea in children when a review was completed in 2001, involving > 700 children aged from one to 48 months with acute diarrhea.
 A 2002 review showed that Lactobacillus reduced the average duration of acute diarrhea by 0.7 days and stool frequency by 1.6 on the second day of treatment.
 Dosage was most effective at more than ten billion colony-forming units of Lactobacillus during the first 48 hours of diarrhea.
 Moreover, there has been evidence showing that probiotics can prevent children and infants from gastroenteritis (also known as stomach flu), which may also cause diarrhea to occur.

 Antibiotic-associated diarrhea

-This illness can generally be accounted for by Clostridium difficile, a bacterium that can sometimes cause severe diarrhea known as pseudomembranous colitis.
+This illness can generally be accounted for by Clostridioides difficile, a bacterium that can sometimes cause severe diarrhea known as pseudomembranous colitis.
 In a review of six trials related to antibiotic-associated diarrhea in 766 children aged one month to six years, there was an overall reduction in AAD when children were fed probiotics.
 The reduction, when compared to placebo, was seen to be from 28.5% to 11.9%; in fact, when patients were fed probiotics along with their dose of antibiotics, one fewer patient would develop AAD out of every seven.
 Antibiotics fed to the children in the trials included amoxicillin, penicillin and erythromycin.
 Evidence suggests that S. boulardii is best at preventing AAD in children, Lactobacillus GG ranking second, and a mixture of S. thermophilus and B. lactis relatively ranking last.
 No conclusion can be made on how probiotics can reduce the risk of AAD from any specific types of antibiotic.

 One of the proposed mechanisms of how probiotics protect from AAD is by regulating the composition of organisms in the intestines.
 Studies involving L. acidophilus and Bifidobacterium suggest that these microbes inhibit the growth of facultative anaerobic bacteria, which tends to increase during antibiotic treatment.
 As a result, it is seen that probiotics can alter and prevent changes in the intestinal microflora caused by antibiotics.